Tokushima 1st district

-Tokushima 1st district is a constituency of the House of Representatives in the Diet of Japan (national legislature).
-It is located in Tokushima Prefecture on the island of Shikoku, and consists of the city of Tokushima and the village of Sanagōchi in the Myōdō District.
-The district is among the least populated electoral districts in Japan and in the election of 2005 its voters had the highest electoral weight throughout Japan.
-The most populous district Tokyo 6 had 2.18 times the number of voters in Tokushima 1.
-As of 2012, 214,535 eligible voters were registered in the district.
+Tokushima 1st district (徳島県第1区) is a constituency of the House of Representatives in the Diet of Japan, located in Tokushima Prefecture on the island of Shikoku.

 The district was created in the electoral reform of 1994.
-Previously, all of Tokushima prefecture had formed one SNTV multi-member constituency (5 representatives) since 1947.
+Previously, all of Tokushima prefecture had formed one SNTV multi-member constituency (five representatives) since 1947.
 The new district was used in the 1996 election for the first time.

 Liberal Democrat Mamoru Fukuyama, former six-term member and president of the Tokushima prefectural assembly and secretary-general of the LDP prefectural federation, defeated Democrat Yoshito Sengoku in the 2012 Representatives election by almost 20,000 votes.
 Sengoku, a candidate for the Democratic Party of Japan (DPJ) and its 1996 precursor had won the district five times after its creation.
 Sengoku, a lawyer and University of Tokyo drop-out, had previously represented the Tokushima At-large district between 1990 and 1993 for the Socialist Party of Japan.

+Before redistricting in 2013, the district consisted of Tokushima city and the village of Sanagōchi in the Myōdō District and was among the least populated electoral districts in Japan.
+In the election of 2005 it had 214,763 constituents and its voters had the highest electoral weight throughout Japan.